Flag – Canada

 Friday August 30th & Saturday August 31st, 2019 – on land in Centeen Park from 7:00 – 10:00 pm.

 This after hours event includes the chance to tour the Bluenose II and one other tall ships exclusively for ticket holders, with live music and cash bar on land.
 Ship captains and crews will be attending the event.
-Your ticket includes a General Admission Wristband and 1 drink ticket.
+Your ticket includes 1 drink ticket.

 Tickets are non-refundable, non-exchangeable.
 This is a rain or shine event.